 Shopify is a popular ecommerce platform, powering more than 1 million businesses across the globe.

 Once you’ve set up your Shopify store, its time to market it to reach new customers?
-Try these 15 Shopify marketing tactics to increase revenue.
+Try these 16 Shopify marketing strategies to increase revenue.

 1. Connect With Your Target Audience Using Social Media

 Social media platforms like Facebook, Instagram, and TikTok are a gold mine for ecommerce businesses.